Shaw Organisation: Commercial properties

 Besides its involvement in film distribution, Shaw Organisation had investments in properties as well.
-The most prominent one is the Shaw House located at 350 Orchard Road with Isetan as its anchor tenant.
-The Shaw House is actually the organisation's largest project to date in Singapore.
+The most prominent of which is Shaw House located at 350 Orchard Road with Isetan as its anchor tenant.
+To date, Shaw House is still the organisation's largest project in Singapore.
 It took three years to construct and was finally completed in 1993.

-Other than the Shaw House, the Shaw Organisation also owns other commercial properties including the Shaw Plaza, Shaw Centre, Shaw Corner, Oriental Plaza, Balestier Warehouse, North Bridge Road Shophouse and Mackenzie Road Shophouse.
+Other commercial properties owned by Shaw Organisation includes the Shaw Plaza, Shaw Centre, Shaw Corner, Oriental Plaza, Balestier Warehouse, North Bridge Road Shophouse and Mackenzie Road Shophouse.